-Information published by Public Health England, rates the level of deprivation within the practice population group as seven on a scale of one to ten.
+Information published by Public Health England, rates the level of deprivation within the practice population group as six on a scale of one to ten.
 Level one represents the highest levels of deprivation and level ten the lowest.
-Male and female life expectancy in the practice geographical area is higher the national average at 82 years for males, compared to 80 years nationally and 84 years for females, compared to 83 years nationally.
+Male and female life expectancy in the practice geographical area is higher the national average at 80 years for males, compared to 79 years nationally and 84 years for females, compared to 83 years nationally.

 The practice is able to offer dispensing services to those patients on the practice list who live more than one mile (1.6km) from their nearest pharmacy.
-Practice opening hours are from 8am to 6.30pm Monday to Friday and extended hours appointments are offered on Monday and Thursday mornings from 7.30am to 8am and on Monday and Wednesday evenings from 6.30pm to 7.10pm.
-Appointments with GPs at the practice are from 9am to 11.30am and 3.30pm to 6pm.
-The practice dispensary opens at 8.30am and is closed from 1pm to 2pm on weekdays except for Thursdays when it closes at 12.30pm.
-When the practice is closed, patients are able to access out of hours services by telephoning NHS 111.
+Practice opening hours are from 8am to 6.30pm Monday, Tuesday, Thursday and Friday and on Wednesday the practice is open 8am to 12 pm.
+Extended hours appointments are offered on Tuesday between 7am and 8 am and on a Saturday morning between 8.30am and 12 pm (these appointments are held at the Better Access clinic at Churchfield Surgery (Sleights).
+Appointments with GPs at the practice are from 8.30am -12.00pm and 3.30pm to 6pm, the exception is on a Wednesday which is between 8.30am and 11am.
+When the practice is closed, patients are able to access out of hour's services by telephoning NHS 111.
+On a Wednesday after 12pm calls were transferred to Danby Practice they responded to any patient requests they were also able to book appointments for patients.

-There are three GPs, one male and two female, one advanced nurse practitioner, one assistant practitioner, one phlebotomist and three staff who dispense prescriptions including a dispensary supervisor.
-These are supported by a practice manager and an experienced team of reception/administration staff.
-At the time of our inspection, one of the GPs was on maternity leave and the practice used regular locum GPs to cover this absence.
-The practice has been a training practice since 1997 and is currently training FY2 doctors.
-These are trainee doctors in their 2nd year of foundation training and at the time of our inspection a new FY2 doctor was to start in the following week.
+There are two GPs, one male GP partner and one female salaried GP, one practice nurse, one community practice nurse, three health care assistants and staff who dispense prescriptions including a dispensary supervisor.
+These are supported by a practice manager, office manager and an experienced team of reception/administration staff.
+The practice uses when possible locums well known to them.
+For example the recently retired ex- partner.
+There is a practice policy in place to ensure that the two GPs are never away from the practice at the same time.
+This provides continuity of care for patients.
+The practice is a training practice for both medical students and GP trainees.
+They also host nurses undertaking training.

 The practice provides family planning, surgical procedures, maternity and midwifery services, treatment of disease, disorder or injury and diagnostic and screening procedures as their regulated activities.